Alpha Testing : What it is, Why ,Process & When to Automate?

 - A test summary report is ready to be delivered.

 Once the alpha testing is completed, the application moves on to beta testing.

 When to Automate Alpha Tests?

 When considering whether to automate alpha tests, evaluating the complexity and frequency of the tests is important.
 If the tests are simple and infrequent, it may not be worth the investment in automation; however, if you automate complex tasks, that must be done regularly.
 So that you can save time and resources while increasing accuracy and consistency.

 Regarding automation, Testsigma is the best Automation tool you can choose.
 An open-source tool where anyone can automate the test cases using simple English.
 You can use natural language and your business lexicon to automate tests.
 The record and playback approach makes it easy to automate test cases.
 Testsigma works well with basic as well as complex test scenarios.

-Here are some key points on the advantages of Alpha testing:
+Here are some key points on the advantages:

 - Testers can gain real user feedback early in the development process, which they can use to improve the product before release.